atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 **why?** i was obsessed with hating myself. i had no identity.

-after my first attempt my ambitions evaporated. i couldn't picture a future. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone, under the covers in my childhood bed, to slowly disintegrate for a rest of my life of indeterminate length.
+after my first attempt my ambitions evaporated. i couldn't picture a future. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone, under the covers in my childhood bed, to slowly disintegrate for a rest of my life of indeterminate length. each time i tried killing myself there was nothing premeditated about it.